alarsyo/website/content/posts/on-jujutsu-and-magit.md

 Magit makes a ton of stuff *almost as painless* as they are in `jj`.
-For instance, whenever I need to rewrite some commit history, I'll always go for Magit if that's an option: complex history rewriting operations are available with a few key strokes, and Magit takes care of building the arcane command line invocations for you.
+For instance, whenever I need to rewrite some commit history, I'll always go for Magit if that's an option.
+Complex history rewriting operations are available with a few key strokes, and Magit takes care of building the arcane command line invocations for you.
 No more typing `git commit --fixup rev` and `git rebase -i --autosquash` by hand, and there's even some very handy shortcuts like the